Lite Pro Enterprise | Standard Advanced

 Accounting for stock/inventory costs is important to help you understand whether your retail business is making money.
 Your accountant will need to understand how much your stock costs you, and how much your inventory is worth.

 It is essential that you use Vend's stock order feature when adding new product inventory.
 If you do not, your product costs will be incorrect.

 When you're processing your stock orders through Vend, you'll need to send these to Xero to create an accounts payable invoice in Xero.
 Unlike the rest of the integration, this does not happen automatically.

-To post a stock order to Xero, follow the steps below:
+To post a received stock order to Xero, follow the steps below: